magomimmo/modern-cljs/doc/tutorial-04.md

 #object[Console [object Console]]
 ```

-As you see, when hosted by the JSVM of the browser, CLJS defines the
+As you see, when hosted by the JSVM of the browser, CLJS defines a
-`js` namespace to allow accessing JS objects defined in global space:
+`js` special namespace to allow accessing JS objects defined in the
+global space:

 * `js/window`: representing the browser's window
 * `js/document`: representing the document object (i.e. DOM)